mosquito/argclass/README.md

     )
 ```

-## Subparsers advanced usage
+## Subparsers Advanced Usage

-There are two ways to work with subparsers: either by calling the parser as a regular function, and in this case,
+There are two ways to work with subparsers: either by calling the parser as a regular function, in which case the
-the subparser must implement the `__call__` method, otherwise help will be printed and the program will exit with
+subparser must implement the `__call__` method (otherwise help will be printed and the program will exit with an
-an error.
-Or you can directly look at the `.current_subparser` attribute in the parser.
-The second method seems
+error), or by directly inspecting the `.current_subparser` attribute in the parser.
+The second method can be
-more complicated, but it becomes less difficult if you use singledispatch from the standard library.
+simplified using `functools.singledispatch`.

 ### Using `__call__`

-Just implement `__call__` method for subparsers and call
+Just implement the `__call__` method for subparsers and call the main parser.

 ```python
 from typing import Optional
 import argclass

 class AddressPortGroup(argclass.Group):
     address: str = "127.0.0.1"
     port: int = 8080

 class CommitCommand(argclass.Parser):
     comment: str = argclass.Argument()